TIBCOSoftware/snappydata/docs/howto.md

 <a id="howto-jdbc"></a>
 ## How to Connect using JDBC Driver

 You can connect to and execute queries against SnappyData cluster using JDBC driver.
 The connection URL typically points to one of the locators.
-The locator passes the information of all available servers based on which the driver automatically connects to one of the servers.
+The locator passes the information of all available servers based on which, the driver automatically connects to one of the servers.

 **To connect to the SnappyData cluster**: Using JDBC, use URL of the form `jdbc:snappydata://locatorHostName:locatorClientPort/`

+**Code Example: **
-**Code Example: Connect to a SnappyData cluster using JDBC on default client port**
+**Connect to a SnappyData cluster using JDBC on default client port**

 The code snippet shows how to connect to a SnappyData cluster using JDBC on default client port 1527.
 The complete source code of the example is located at [JDBCExample.scala](https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/JDBCExample.scala)
 ```